romanman/romanman.github.io/source/_posts/2015-09-09-friendly-ether-bot.markdown

 After the contract is updated with data any other contract can access it and be built on top of market real prices.
 As we discussed in this forum post: [forum link](http://forum.ethereum.org/discussion/3417/ask-%CE%9E-community-what-do-you-think-of-our-new-smart-contract-pricefeed)

-The last point we need to take care if is the actuall private key for the account which will fund the ongoing transactions, here is how you should put it down in  [pricefeed.conf](https://github.com/ether-camp/feed.reporter.ether.camp/blob/master/src/main/resources/pricefeed.conf)
+The last point we need to take care - is the actuall private key for the account which will fund the ongoing update transactions, here is how you should put it down in  [pricefeed.conf](https://github.com/ether-camp/feed.reporter.ether.camp/blob/master/src/main/resources/pricefeed.conf)

 {% codeblock Code example lang:java https://github.com/ether-camp/feed.reporter.ether.camp/blob/master/src/main/resources/pricefeed.conf %}

-user.account.privateKey = "..."
+// if the private key is a seed sha3(value) will be calculated user.account.privateKey = "my private key"

 {% endcodeblock %}

-Now it's good time to try and clone/run the full repository:
+Now it's good time to try and clone/run the repository:

 {% codeblock Code example lang:bash %}
 git clone https://github.com/ether-camp/feed.reporter.ether.camp